-We deliver Relationships Education as part of our wider provision of Personal, Social, Health and Citizenship Education (PSHE), which also includes statutory Health Education.
+We deliver Relationships Education as part of our wider provision of Personal, Social, Health and Economic (PSHE) education, which also includes statutory Health Education.

-The aims of Relationships Education are further supported by interventions, extracurricular and enrichment activities we provide.
-For example, nurture and social skills interventions, mental health drop-in sessions, Anti-bullying week, being a 'healthy school', Class and school councils, assemblies and work around rights and responsibilities, Fundraising days eg. Children in need.
+The aims of Relationships Education are further supported by interventions, extracurricular opportunity and enrichment activities we provide.
+For example, nurture and social skills interventions, mental health drop-in sessions, Anti-bullying week, being a 'healthy school', Class and school councils, assemblies, work around rights and responsibilities, learning about protected characteristics, taking part in fundraising days (eg. Children in Need), and our focus on school and British values.